 Safeguarding Children Statement

+Our school ethos is that the effective safeguarding of children can only be achieved by putting children at the centre of a system where we listen and hear what they say.
 At Archbishop Cranmer Primary Academy the health, safety and wellbeing of all of our children is our highest priority.
 Parents and carers send their children to our school each day, trusting us to provide a secure environment in which their children will flourish.
+Every individual within our school will play their part, including working with professionals from other agencies, to meet the needs of our most vulnerable children and keep them safe.
 We do everything we can to ensure that this expectation is a reality in our school.
 Our Safeguarding policy can be found on the policies page on this website.

 Our designated Safeguarding Leads are: